bhrigu123/huffman-coding/README.md

 MIT License

 Feel free to use this as per your needs.
 I'd really appreciate if you:
-- Cite the article in your published papers
+- Cite the article in your published papers (eg as `Srivastava, Bhrigu.
+2017.
+Huffman coding Python implementation.`)
 - Drop a note to captain.bhrigu@gmail.com